facebookLatest Inflation Rate in Singapore (Aug 2023) and What You Can Do About It

 There are two main causes of inflation.

-• Cost-Push Inflation: Cost-push inflation happens when the prices of goods and services increase when production costs (e.g. raw materials, transportation, and salaries) increase.
+• Cost-Push Inflation: Cost-push inflation happens when the prices of all the goods and services increase when production costs (e.g. raw materials, transportation, and salaries) increase.

-Inflation matters when it comes to your personal finance.
+Inflation matters when it comes to your personal finances.

-You’ll need it to evaluate if your investments are doing well enough to beat the inflation rate and effectively plan how much you need for your retirement in the future.
+You’ll need it to evaluate if your investments are doing well enough to beat inflation and effectively plan how much you need for your retirement in the future.

 Back to top